13 Mar 2026

 name: Kubernetes Operations

-description: "Query, manage, and troubleshoot Kubernetes resources"
+description: "Create, apply, inspect, and manage Kubernetes resources"

 examples: